 The Integrity Vice Presidency (INT)

-The Integrity Vice Presidency (INT)’s role within the World Bank Group (WBG) is to help detect, prevent, and deter fraud and corruption in the use of the WBG’s financial resources.
+The Integrity Vice Presidency (INT)’s role within the World Bank (WB) is to help detect, prevent, and deter fraud and corruption in the use of the WB’s financial resources.
 By doing this, INT helps to ensure that WBG funds are used for their intended purposes and benefit the people that they are meant to reach.

 Interns work alongside INT staff on all aspects of their work.
 INT does not set aside projects for Interns; they are full members of the INT team.
 As a result, Interns’ specific responsibilities vary depending upon the INT unit with which they are working.
 Interns may work in one or more of INT’s business lines and their constituent units: